PlayFab/UnitySDK/AndroidPluginSrc/UPGRADE.md

   * EVENTS:
     * OnGcmMessage - Replaces _MessageCallback.
 Now receives a PlayFabNotificationPackage object instead of a string
     * OnGcmSetupStep - New.
 Used for debugging, lets you track what setup steps have occurred in the plugin
-    * OnGcmLog - Allows you to receive some log messages directly
+    * OnGcmLog - New.
+Allows you to receive some log messages directly
   * Initialization Functions:
     * Setup(pushSenderId) - REQUIRED.
 Replaces Init function(s) in previous plugin.
 Usually called before PlayFab Login
     * Init() - Only required if you call Setup after PlayFab Login (Required before login in this case)